Satisfactory Academic Progress

 Linfield College is mandated to qualitatively and quantitatively evaluate the academic progress of financial aid recipients.
 The standard is cumulative and includes all periods of enrollment, even those in which the student did not receive financial assistance.
 All financial aid is awarded with the understanding that the student will maintain Satisfactory Academic Progress (SAP).
 The specific requirements necessary to remain eligible for financial aid assistance differ slightly depending on whether the aid is institutionally based or federally funded, but the general policy applies to all types of aid.
-Linfield monitors Satisfactory Academic Progress annually.
-In order to maintain SAP the student must: 1) have a grade point average which meets the minimum requirements for continuation of study at Linfield, 2) earn a minimum number of credits for each academic year, and 3) complete all degree requirements within a specified time frame.
-In the event a student’s performance is found to be unsatisfactory, the student is placed on Financial Aid Suspension and Linfield College’s Office of Financial Aid notifies the student of their status through their Linfield College e-mail account.
+Linfield monitors satisfactory academic progress annually for programs lasting longer than one year.
+For programs lasting one year or less, Linfield monitors SAP at the end of each payment period.

 Full-time students must complete at least 12 credit hours per semester, 24 credit hours by the end of the academic year if attending both fall and spring semesters.
 Minimum credit requirements per semester obligate students to be enrolled in a minimum of 12 credit hours each semester in order to retain full-time financial aid eligibility.

 ‘No credit’ designations such as “W” (Withdrawal), “AUD” (Audit), “I” (Incomplete), and “IP” (In Progress) are considered attempted but not considered satisfactory completion of a course for the purposes of financial aid.
-Course grades of “I” (Incomplete) or “IP” (In Progress) transcript designations require a contingency grade and are treated as both attempted and completed credits if there is a contract on file with the Registrar’s Office with a contingency grade of D or better.
+Course grades of “I” (Incomplete) require a contingency grade and are treated as both attempted and completed credits if there is a contract on file with the Registrar’s Office with a contingency grade of D or better.
 If the contingency grade is an “F”, or if no contract is on file with the Registrar’s Office, the “I” will be treated as attempted but not completed successfully.
 Students are required to complete the course requirements within the time prescribed by the college.

 SAP is monitored annually by the Office of Financial Aid.
 Students that do not meet SAP standards at the end of the academic year are placed on Financial Aid Suspension and are no longer eligible for institutional or federal financial aid.

 Students failing to achieve SAP requirements are given the opportunity to appeal the suspension of their financial aid.
-The Appeal letter must be in writing to the attention of the Office of Financial Aid with documentation of the extenuating circumstances.
+The appeal letter must be in writing to the attention of the Office of Financial Aid with documentation of the extenuating circumstances.
 Appeal letters and supporting documents may be faxed, scanned and emailed to email@example.com, mailed, or submitted in person to the Office of Financial Aid.
 Extenuating circumstances that may be considered include: personal illness or accident, serious illness or death within immediate family, or other circumstances beyond the immediate control of the student.

-Financial Aid Probation – Status assigned to student who fails to make SAP and has successfully appealed.
+Financial Aid Probation – Status assigned to student who has successfully appealed their financial aid suspension.
 Student may receive financial aid for one payment period while on financial aid probation status.